 A subsidiary established in Germany is considered a legal entity separate from its parent company, with its own capital and independent administration.
 There are many advantages for companies expanding by this route – the chance to explore a new market, enhancing their international credibility and opening a gateway to mainland Europe.

-A branch is entirely different, not being independent of the foreign parent company is therefore not treated as a German resident corporation.
+A branch is entirely different.
+A branch established in Germany is not independent of the foreign parent company is not treated as a German resident corporation.

 Main characteristics of a subsidiary: